SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

+If transaction ordering can be established, then only one transaction passes.
+If both have the same sequencing, an anomaly can be detected and handled (say, reject both). \end{proof}

+{ DSs} can happen when the Account Sequence~\cite{ripple:accountSequence} is the same (Client-level vulnerability) and with insufficient overlap.
+At best consensus will fail and the attack goes undetected.
+At worst DS happens.
+Our approach makes it possible to detect and handle this during candidate set generation.

+{\flushleft \bf Mitigating NP, blockchain fork, DS attack and censorship:} Information asymmetry and NPs give rise to blockchain forks and DS attacks (Claim~\ref{claim:DoubleSpendAttack}).
+Every case where all the nodes do not receive $100\%$ of the information (complete network exposure) correlates to this.
+It is an opening for {\em DS attacks or censorship}.
+It can arise due to benign network issues (like downtime and increased connection latencies) or V4 and V5.
+It is possible in the current Ripple system (RippleNet).
+Our approaches mitigate this and provide complete network exposure in far worse scenarios. $100\%$ IP to all the nodes in three hops has been demonstrated in Claim~\ref{claim:3hopClaim}, experimentally and in Corollary~\ref{corollary:100infoprop}.
+It will be reinforced in Simulations.
+Our approaches provide visibility and reach this objective in far worse scenarios than RippleNet.

+{\flushleft \bf \ul{(S2, S3 and Solution A.)}} Increased network exposure and speed provides the network's information to every node.
+It prevents or reduces benign network issues explained earlier.
+This mitigates benign aspects of V2 and V3.
+It provides visibility of duplicitous and, or malicious information witholding behaviours throughout the network and helps in tracking them while obfuscating\footnote{Design choices like not sharing TTL protect connectivity data} sensitive information.

+Solution B makes it possible to analyze behaviours for lesser time with lesser errors.
+Fewer nodes are needed as they receive all or more data vs. earlier cases of partial data receipt.
+Detecting nodes launching some attacks becomes easier.
+Some factors that bred uncertainty get removed.
+Accuracy of flagging becomes easier to prove.
+Errors in flagging reduce.
+Chances of a non-malicious node facing benign network issues or being under attack reduce.
+Malicious nodes can hide lesser behind these issues to escape flagging.

-{\flushleft \bf Information propagation, UNL overlap and consensus threshold:} If a node can send out information, then the whole network will receive it in three hops.
-If the node is not able to send out information and is eclipsed, then the whole network will not receive it in three hops.
-If such a situation arises, the node can work to come out of being eclipsed if it is able to identify the situation via avenues including censorship detection~\cite{censorshipDetectors}.
-Either way, the whole network receives the same information and thus is in a consistent state.
-This is true for both candidate sets and proposals.
-To prevent eclipse type attacks, we suggest efficient random selection from the NML.
-One can additionally design the server's UNL selection process such that it verifies another server's track record as maintained by the community in terms of statistics before considering it for its UNL.
-Thus information propagation and receipt is the biggest tool that we address in our paper.
+{\flushleft \bf C.) \ul{Information propagation (IP), UNL overlap and consensus} \ul{threshold:}} From Claim~\ref{claim:3hopClaim} if a node can send out a message, then the whole network will receive it in $3$ hops.
+If the node is unable to do so and is eclipsed, then the network will not receive it.
+Upon identification of this situation via censorship detection~\cite{censorshipDetectors}, etc. the node can come out of it.
+Irrespective, the network receives the same information and is in a {\em consistent state}.
+To prevent eclipse attacks, we suggest efficient random selection from a list of the network's nodes.
+The UNL selection process can verify another server's community maintained track record~\cite{rippleTechTalk}.
+We address IP and receipt and its security implications.